LambdaHack/LambdaHack/README.md

 If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
+Toggling the Num Lock key may help.

 The curses frontend is not fully supported due to the limitations of the curses library.
 With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
 The commands that require pressing Control and Shift together won't